 Our flexible course schedules feature weekday, evening, and weekend courses available year-round.
 In addition, many FCC courses are available online as web-based alternatives.

-Frederick Community College proudly embraces and showcases academics, arts, athletics, and more to provide pathways to success for all types of students.
-We invite you to explore all that we have to offer today!
+FCC proudly embraces and showcases academics, arts, athletics, and more to provide pathways to success for all types of students.
+We invite you to explore all that we have to offer today.

-In its 58-year history, FCC has grown from 77 students to more than 16,000 students registered this past year in the academic and continuing education and workforce development divisions.
-Started in 1957 as an evening school, FCC moved from Frederick High School to 520 North Market Street, and finally, in 1970, to its permanent home on Opossumtown Pike.
+In our 58-year history, FCC has grown from 77 students to more than 16,000 students registered this past year in the academic and continuing education and workforce development divisions.
+Started in 1957 as an evening school, FCC moved from Frederick High School to 520 North Market Street, and finally, in 1970, to our permanent home on Opossumtown Pike.